WeAreWizards/blog/content/articles/mobx.md

 ### MobX?
 Let's start by explaining what is MobX and how it works.
 It's presented as using Transparent Functional Reactive Programming.

-Now, FRP is a very controversial term as everyone seems to have their own definition of what it means so let's forget about that and look at a graph from the MobX docs (click on it to open in a new tab and get full size or open [this link](../images/mobx-flow.png)).
+Now, FRP is a very controversial term as everyone seems to have their own definition so let's forget about that and look at a illustration from the MobX docs (click on it to open in a new tab and get full size or open [this link](../images/mobx-flow.png)).

 <a href="../images/mobx-flow.png" target="_blank"><img width="100%" src="../images/mobx-flow.png"></a>

 In short, actions modify the state, which triggers reactions.
 Part of the state can be derived automatically, such as the number of tasks left to do in a TODO list to take the example of the picture above.
-What sets MobX apart from other Observable implementation is the transparent part.
-Reactions will observe which observables you are using and subscribe to them automatically, without you having to explicitely subscribe to those.
+What sets MobX apart from other Observable implementations is the transparent part.
+Reactions observe which observables you are using and subscribe to them automatically, without you having to explicitely subscribe to those.

-Before starting, a few things to mention:
+Before we continue, a few more things:

 - while some of the examples use React, MobX is not tied to any particular framework
 - it is written in TypeScript so you get type definitions out of the box if you are using TypeScript